Most eye floaters don't require treatment

 If your eye floaters impair your vision, which happens rarely, you and your eye doctor may consider treatment.

 Options may include:

 - Using surgery to remove the vitreous.
-During a vitrectomy procedure, an ophthalmologist makes a small incision in your eye and removes the gel-like vitreous.
-A solution is placed in the eye to help it maintain its shape.
-Eventually, your body makes and fills your eye with fluid that will replace the solution.
-Vitrectomy may not remove all the floaters in your vision, and new floaters can develop after surgery.
+An ophthalmologist removes the vitreous through a small incision and replaces it with a solution to help your eye maintain its shape.
+Surgery may not remove all the floaters, and new floaters can develop after surgery.
 Risks of vitrectomy include bleeding and retinal tears.